 Take the first step toward protecting your children.
-Contact me and find out how.
-I am not only an estate-planning attorney, I am first and foremost a mother who understands the importance of protecting and caring for your children.
+Contact us and find out how.
+Roxanne is not only an estate-planning attorney, She is first and foremost a mother who understands the importance of protecting and caring for your children.

 For families with college bound children.

 Many parents don't realize that when their child turns eighteen medical and financial privacy laws may prevent them from helping their child in an emergency.
 This is why we have specialized packages for young adults to name their parents as their health care and financial agents.
 These important documents will give you the power and access to help your child in an emergency.

 Even if you have already completed an estate plan of your own, a divorce or a new marriage typically calls for significant changes to your plan.
 Things can get especially complicated when there are multiple parents and mutliple children.

 Fortunately, there are good options for blended families who want to ensure that certain items in the estate are reserved for certain children.
 The first step we take when working with blended families is to help define the expectations of the individuals.
 This can be uncomfortable, but it is important work.
 Going through the process is a gift to your children because it helps to avoid the hard feelings and expense of litigation that can result from misunderstandings.
 It is also a peace of mind gift to yourselves.
 Once we agree on the goals, we draft legal documents to ensure these expectations will be met.